 Locals really tend to be interested in those who are learning the language of their country.
 They want to know your reason to be there, if you think the language is difficult or not, if you like their country, etc. So, go to cafes, bars and meet some people.
 It’s so satisfying to have your first conversation with a local!
 Besides, I think (a little) beer helps me to not to be so shy and talk a lot in a foreigner language.
 I already talk a lot…but beer is a push for me to reach proficiency in many languages. 🙂

 That’s the biggest reason why people learn it so fast abroad.
 You watch tv in this new language, listen to the radio, hear people talking around you, read the newspaper, everything!
 You can practice it even when you read the cookies package.
 You might even dream about it!
 I know that I did in the first month or so.
 By that time, I couldn’t speak Dutch yet, so I had no idea what the dream was about. 😀

 6. Use your skills daily

-It’s not like in one day you’ll practice speaking and only in the next day, you’ll practice reading.
+It’s not like in one day you’ll practice speaking and only the next day, you’ll practice reading.
 Oh, no!
 You’ll do it every day!
-Because this is a complete language immersion, remember?
-So, you get to exercise your skills on daily basis and that’s perfect to speak it fluently.
+Because this is complete language immersion, remember?
+So, you get to exercise your skills on a daily basis and that’s perfect to speak it fluently.
 Great tip: elderly people love to talk about the weather and old times.